leiradel/al_bdf/README.md

     1. `int x`: The horizontal coordinate of the pixel to render (0 is left)
     1. `int y`: The vertical coordinate of the pixel to render (0 is top)
     1. `AL_BDF_COLOR_TYPE color`: The color to set the pixel
+    1. `size_t pitch`: An arbitrary value passed to `al_bdf_render`, can be used to pass the number of pixels or bytes that makes up an entire horizontal line in the canvas.
 * `AL_BDF_PUT_PIXELS`: A macro to be used instead of `AL_BDF_PUT_PIXEL`.
 This one will receive a bit pattern for eight horizontal pixels to be drawn starting at `x` and `y`.
 It takes the same parameters, plus `uint8_t pattern` with each bit set corresponding to a pixel that must be rendered, from most